 Think about all the people who have access to your data right now:

 Regardless of whether your service uses cable, DSL, fiber, or satellite, your service provider can see all of your data.
 Even when you visit websites that are protected by HTTPS, your ISP knows what sites you visit and when.
 Additionally, your ISP can view your email, FTP, and your Internet of Things (IoT) traffic.

 I’m not just talking about the United States Federal Government either.
 State and local governments as well as foreign governments suck up your data and use the information to mold their propaganda.
 If necessary, they may disclose your data to news outlets or even frame you for a crime.

-Google has abandoned its “Do no evil” motif.
+Google has abandoned the “Do no evil” motif.
 Why?
 Because Google ranks as one of the earth’s top privacy violators.
 Add Facebook to the mix, and you can rest assured that all sorts of personal data are being collected by “Big Digital” and sold to the highest bidders.

 Corporations are also there to police you.
-If you ever download the wrong thing at the wrong time, U.S. and international intellectual property laws give corporations the power to prosecute you and seize your assets.
+If you ever download the wrong thing at the wrong time, the U.S. and international intellectual property laws give corporations the power to prosecute you and seize your assets.